5 Ways to Improve Your Astrophotography

-The type of Astrophotography tips I will be discussing on this page are geared towards deep-sky imaging, my primary interest.
-This means using a DSLR and telescope to capture objects in space such as nebulae, galaxies and star clusters.
+The type of astrophotography tips and techniques I will be discussing on this page are geared towards deep sky imaging with a DSLR camera.
+This involves using a DSLR and telescope to capture objects in space such as nebulae, galaxies and star clusters.

 Astrophotography Tips for Deep-Sky Imaging